stdekker/open-data-maps/README.md

 ### Data attribution

-All data used in this project is provided by the Dutch government and is available under the [Open Data License](https://www.pdok.nl/nl/over-pdok/open-data/open-data-licenties/open-data-licentie-gemeenten-wijken-buurten-2022).
+All data used in this project is provided by the Dutch government and is available under the [Open Data License](https://www.pdok.nl/nl/over-pdok/open-data/open-data-licenties/open-data-licentie-gemeenten-wijken-buurten-2023).

-And the EML files from the Dutch electoral office (Kiesraad) can be found here: https://data.overheid.nl/community/organization/kiesraad
+The EML files from the Dutch electoral office (Kiesraad) can be found here: https://data.overheid.nl/community/organization/kiesraad